carlonicora/RAW/jinx.md

 ##### What

 The "what" are the information or things the player character may learn or get from the scene.
 I say "may" because player characters are renown to have a mind of their own.
-From time to time they miss the elephant in the room, just because they are too focussed on what their agenda is.
+From time to time they miss the elephant in the room, just because they are too focused on what their agenda is.

 > - Ilkinos dies
 > - Lord Enoch is a villain